-Until the 1950s renting was the most popular form of tenure in city and suburbs.
+In the early 20th century, renting was the most popular form of tenure in city and suburbs.
 In 1916, 54% of dwellings in the main cities were rented, compared with a national rate of 46%.
 The successful promotion of suburban home ownership saw the national home ownership rate surpass 70% in the 1970s.
 But after peaking at 73% in 1986, rising housing costs led to it falling back to 63% by 2006.
 In the four main cities the rate was closer to 60%.
 The ideal of a property-owning democracy was in retreat.

 For most of the 20th century suburbia was equated with nuclear-family life: mum, dad and the kids living in a villa or bungalow on a spacious section.
 Life was shaped by gender, work and home.
 During the week the breadwinner father went off to work and the suburb was the world of mothers and children.
 Streets reverberated with the noise of children’s play.
 At day’s end husbands returned home – sometimes via a city pub – to wives and children.
 After dinner, families typically retired to living rooms to read, talk, listen to the radio, and (from the 1960s) watch television.
 On some nights, a few hours might be spent at meetings of local groups, like Scouts and Jaycees.